🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 4. Avoid Tying Up at the Courtesy Dock

 When you use a courtesy dock, it is exactly that: A courtesy.
 You never really want to tie up here unless, of course, you find yourself needing to launch and load solo.
-Again, I don't advise this, but if you know you're on a quiet lake and never have anyone waiting for you, by all means, do it.
+Again, I don't advise this, but if you know you're on a quiet lake and never have anyone waiting for you, by all means, go for it.

 5. Know Who Goes First